HewlettPackard/dlcookbook-dlbs/docs/intro/intro.md

                        -Vexp.framework='"dummy"'\
                        -Vexp.greeting='["Hello!", "How are you?"]'\
                        -Pdummy.launcher='"${DLBS_ROOT}/scripts/launchers/dummy.sh"'\
-                       -E'{"condition":{"exp.greeting":"Hello!"}, "parameters": {"exp.greeting.extention": "You should see me only when exp.greeting is Hello!"}}'
+                       -E'{"condition":{"exp.greeting":"Hello!"}, "parameters": {"exp.greeting.extension": "You should see me only when exp.greeting is Hello!"}}'
 ```
 In this example we define one condition that will fire when `exp.greeting` is equal to `Hello!`.
-If so, it will add parameter `exp.greeting.extention` with value `You should see me only when exp.greeting is Hello!` to current set of parameters.
+If so, it will add parameter `exp.greeting.extension` with value `You should see me only when exp.greeting is Hello!` to current set of parameters.
 Basically, extension in this example is a json parsable string.

 > Make sure that parameter/variable values are JSON parseable.